pw398/pw398.github.io/_posts/2025-06-19-MongoDB-II-Aggregation-Pipelines-via-PyMongo.md

 ```

-Flip to dark mode if you're not in it already (why wouldn't you be, it's so much cooler) to render the following plots properly.
+Flip to light mode to render the following plots if you don't see them.
+I'll see if I can fix that.

 {% include top_5_country_pageloads_and_clicks.html %}